Arcadia-Science/accounting-for-nonlinear-phenotypes/README.md

 # Acccounting for nonlinear phenotypes

+## Context
-This repository contains analysis code to accompany the publication ['Harnessing genotype-phenotype nonlinearity to accelerate biological prediction'](10.57844/arcadia-5953-995f).<br>
+This repository contains analysis code to accompany the publication ['Harnessing genotype-phenotype nonlinearity to accelerate biological prediction'](doi.org/10.57844/arcadia-5953-995f).<br>

+A core focus of genetics is understanding the relationship between genetic variation (genotypes) and biological traits (phenotypes).
+Many popular models assume that the effects of genotypes on phenotypes are additive and linear.
+However, non-additive relationships between genes are well known — one gene can influence the effects of another (epistasis), and some genes have multiple phenotypic effects (pleiotropy).
+By accounting for such nonlinear interactions between genes and phenotypes, we show that we are able to accurately predict suites of simulated phenotypes.
+These findings should be of interest to anyone whose work relies on more accurately modeling genotype-phenotype relationships, especially those in the fields of quantitative, population, and human genetics.

 Notebooks containing expanded methods and the code + analyses for generating all figures in the publication can be found in [01_code/notebooks/](01_code/notebooks/).<br>

 ## Directory structure

-[01_code/](01_code/) Contains code for simulating phenotypes (Python), analyzing phenotypes (R/Jupyter Notebooks), and predicting phenotypes with an autoencoder (Python).<br>
+[01_code/](01_code/) Contains code for [simulating phenotypes](01_code/python), [analyzing phenotypes](01_code/notebooks/), and [predicting phenotypes with an autoencoder](01_code/python).<br>
 [02_outputs/](02_outputs/) Outputs associated with the pub.<br>

 ## Data